Iucasmaia/autosub/README.md

   -K API_KEY, --api-key API_KEY
                         The Google Translate API key to be used.
+(Required for subtitle translation)
+  -W API_WITAI, --api-witai API_WITAI
-(Required for subtitle translation) --list-formats        List all available subtitle formats --list-languages      List all available source/destination languages
+                        The Wit.AI key to be used.
+(Required for best transcriptions) --list-formats        List all available subtitle formats --list-languages      List all available source/destination languages
 ```